-(3) The Senior Director of International Education and Enrollment Management must review all SAB Agreements.
+(3) The Director of Study Abroad must review all SAB Agreements.
 The Director of International Student and Scholar Services must review all SAB Agreements which result in TTU receiving international students.

 (4) Signature authority

-(a) University-wide SAB 2-Way agreements must be signed by the VPIA or the AVPIP,
+(a) University-wide SAB 2-Way agreements must be signed by the VPIA or the DIP,

 the PSVP, and the international partner equivalents.

-(b) College-to-college SAB 2-Way agreements must be signed by the college dean, the VPIA or the AVPIP, the PSVP, and the international partner equivalents.
+(b) College-to-college SAB 2-Way agreements must be signed by the college dean, the VPIA or the DIP, the PSVP, and the international partner equivalents.

-(c) Department-to-department SAB 2-Way agreements must be signed by the department chair, the college dean, the VPIA or the AVPIP, the PSVP, and the international partner equivalents.
+(c) Department-to-department SAB 2-Way agreements must be signed by the department chair, the college dean, the VPIA or the DIP, the PSVP, and the international partner equivalents.

 c.
 Collaborative Agreements